core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Finally, the server sets Q as the value of the Feedback-Divider Option, which is sent within a successful multicast notification.

-If several multicast notifications are sent in a burst fashion, it is RECOMMENDED for the server to include the Feedback-Divider Option only in the first notification of such a burst.
+If several multicast notifications for the same group observation are sent in a burst fashion, it is RECOMMENDED for the server to include the Feedback-Divider Option only in the first notification of such a burst.

 ### Collection of Feedback